 The challenge in Architecture graduate programs is to ensure that integrative learning takes place, that students can approach an architectural project with an armament of skills beyond design.
 Our design studio curriculum addresses:

-To further address cross-disciplinary and integrative development, the Department supports several combined or dual degree programs in conjunction with other graduate programs at the University of Hartford; three of the most popular at the graduate level are:
+To further address cross-disciplinary and integrated development, the architecture department supports several combined or dual degree programs of study in conjunction with other University graduate programs

-The University of Hartford's Master of Architecture degree program is accredited by NAAB.
+The Master of Architecture program is accredited by the National Architectural Accrediting Board (NAAB) http://www.naab.org.